 - Swinging Gate Vineyard (103 Glendale Rd, Sidmouth)

 - Goaty Hill Wines (530 Auburn Rd, Kayena)

 To explore the wine region independently, use this interactive map from the Tamar Valley website to plan your visit.
 Or, if you prefer to enjoy the wines and not worry about driving, join the Tamar Valley Wine Tour from Launceston.

 Hollybank Treetops Adventure

 66 Hollybank Rd, Underwood

 If you are looking for an adrenalin fix, Hollybank Treetops is for you.
-It’s an adventure central with four types of activities: ziplining across the valley and Piper’s River at 50 metres above ground;1.5-hr off-road Segway tours; 2.5 hr tree ropes course; and mountain biking park with three different trails.
+It’s an adventure centre with four types of activities: ziplining across the valley and Piper’s River at 50 metres above ground;1.5-hr off-road Segway tours; 2.5-hr tree ropes course; and a mountain biking park with three different trails.

 You find the adventure park at 66 Hollybank Road Off Launceston-Lilydale Road, Underwood, about a 20-min drive from Launceston.